hermixy/GalileoGen2GPIO/README.md

         err_exit();

 ```
 ### Step 2 - Set the GPIO pin direction and value

 Now that we have the GPIO pins, we need to set pins 30 and 46 to both be outputs and logic 0.
-Additionally, we need to set GPIO 7 to an output since it's actually hooke up to the LED:
+Additionally, we need to set GPIO 7 to an output since it's actually hooked up to the LED:

 ```C
    if (gpio_set_direction(30, "out"))